Free shipping in the Netherlands & Belgium from €75*

 What do you need to make white wine per phase

-To make it easy for you, I've compiled a list below for each phase of vinification.
+To make things easier for you, I've compiled a list below for each step of the vinification process.
 You can use it as your checklist.
+I'll occasionally provide some information about why you need it.
+Don't worry, I'll explain the choices and how to use the equipment in detail later in this article.

 • Disinfectants to disinfect anything that comes into contact with your grapes, must, juice or wine